Meraki-Solutions/green-state/README.md

 ### Hierarchical IOC in React

 We used the `<DependencyContainerContext>` component earlier in order to make our user instance available to the container.
-You must have at least one component that extends `<DependencyContainerContext>` at the top of your application in order to use any of Green State's ioc features such as `<Inject>`, `<InjectAndSubscribe>` and `withDependencies`.
+You must have at least one component that extends `<DependencyContainerContext>` at the top of your application in order to use any of GreenState's ioc features such as `<Inject>`, `<InjectAndSubscribe>` and `withDependencies`.
 But you can also nest container contexts in your application in order to leverage Hierarchical IOC.

 ```js
 import { DependencyContainerContext } from '@symbiotic/green-state';